DonHulieo/duff/README.md

 - Always use the latest FiveM artifacts (tested on 6683), you can find them [here](https://runtime.fivem.net/artifacts/fivem/build_server_windows/master/).
 - Download the latest version from releases.
-- Extract the contents of the zip file into your resources folder, into a folder which starts after your framework and any script this is a dependency for, or;
+- Extract the contents of the zip file into your resources folder, into a folder which starts after your framework and before any script this is a dependency for, or;
-- Ensure the script in your `server.cfg` after your framework and any script this is a dependency for.
+- Ensure the script in your `server.cfg` after your framework and before any script this is a dependency for.
-- If using `ox_lib`, ensure `'@ox_lib/init.lua'` is uncommented in your `fxmanifest.lua` file.
-- If using es_extended and not using `ox_inventory`, ensure `server_script '@oxmysql/lib/MySQL.lua'` is uncommented in your `fxmanifest.lua` file.

 ## Documentation